marancibia/marancibia.github.io/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

-# Select and manipulate data using the transparency layer
+# Select and manipulate data with transparency layer

 ## Introduction